 The collections curation program for the Archaeological Survey of Idaho was developed to ensure the preservation and continued access to archaeological collections from sites within the State of Idaho.
-The term “collection” refers to materials recovered by archaeological surveys, tests or excavations and all supporting documentation, including maps, field notes, records of analysis, catalogues, reports, photographic media, and site forms.
+The term “collection” refers to materials recovered by archaeological surveys, tests, or excavations and all supporting documentation, including maps, field notes, records of analysis, catalogs, reports, photographic media, and site forms.

 Collections are available for legitimate scientific, educational, and religious uses, subject to terms and conditions of the collection owner as well as those necessary to protect and preserve the condition, research potential, religious, or sacred importance of the collection.

 ESAR has three forms that must be read, filled out, and signed before access to the collections (including documentation) will be authorized (Request for Collections Use, Statement of Confidentiality, and Collections Use Policy).
 In addition, resumes of the individuals requesting access and statements of purpose are required.
 Site file access is governed by the State Historic Preservation Officer (SHPO) and will be granted only after a Statement of Confidentiality is read and signed by each member of the requesting party.
 Two weeks' advance notice is required to schedule an on‑site visit.
 The collections manager must be contacted for visits to use a collection in order to provide time to acquire the appropriate approvals, pull the collection of interest, schedule a time when staff assistance is available, and ensure the collection is not already committed to another use.
 Be advised that access to archaeological collections and site forms is limited according to federal regulations.
 Additional forms will be required for any off‑site loan of objects or documentation.
 We will conduct record searches or provide photocopying services for a standardized fee.